What is Indian Head Massage?

 Indian head massage is also great at events, like charity days and open evenings (see picture) as shorter sessions can be offered and individuals can enjoy a taste of this wonderful therapy.

-To book a 30-minute Indian head massage or to discuss an event you are running, please give Lori a call or drop her a text or email.
+To book a 30-minute Indian head massage or to discuss a corporate or charity event you are running, please give Lori a call or drop her a text or email.